 Hoover Dam and WWII

-The Hoover Dam and World War II (WWII) both have deep roots in US history.
-The Hoover Dam is one of the greatest engineering feats even to this day, and WWII forever shaped the US and global history.
-Although it might not seem apparent, WWII and Hoover Dam actually have some strong connections.
+The Hoover Dam and World War II (WWII) have deep roots in US history.
+The Hoover Dam is one of the most remarkable engineering feats even to this day, and WWII forever shaped the US and global history.
+Although it might not seem apparent, WWII and Hoover Dam have strong connections.
 The next time you embark on a Las Vegas kayaking outing with Blazin’ Paddles, be sure to ask about the interesting and intertwined history of the war and the dam.

 WWII in the Southwest

 WWII had far-reaching impacts on the entire country, including the Southwest.
 Arizona and Nevada had a crucial role in the war.
-Copper mining started in earnest in the region when WWII broke out, as the metal was needed for the nation’s war efforts.
-However, copper mining operations required water, and a project called the Salt River Project was started to deliver water to the mining companies.
-The project resulted in the creation of the Horseshoe Dam, located on the Verde River.
-The Horseshoe Dam resulted in tremendous water storage capacities that benefited Nevada residents and companies alike.
-Along with producing a water supply, the partnership between Arizona, Nevada, and the government’s reclamation efforts created a steady source of electric power that the Hoover Dam supplied.
+Copper mining started earnestly in the region when WWII broke out, as the metal was needed for the nation’s war efforts.
+However, copper mining operations required water, and the Salt River Project was started to deliver water to the mining companies.
+The project resulted in the creation of the Horseshoe Dam on the Verde River.
+The Horseshoe Dam resulted in tremendous water storage capacities that benefited Nevada residents and companies.
+Along with producing a water supply, the partnership between Arizona and Nevada and the government’s reclamation efforts created a steady source of electric power, which the Hoover Dam supplied.
 The next time you are on a Las Vegas kayak expedition, take a minute to stop and think about all the notable history that has helped shape the Hoover Dam and the Southwest region to this day.

 Protection for the Hoover Dam